 Concepts such as line, shape, form, color, pattern, design, and composition are developed in an art curriculum that allows children to express their creativity and discover their talents.
 Young artists learn to value not only the product, but also the process.
 The children also enjoy exposure to well-known artists, their unique styles, and classical works.
 Other goals include development of fine motor skills, improvement of hand-eye coordination, and experiences in collaborative learning.
 To review St. Paul’s academic standards in the area of Art, click here.

-The goals of St. Paul’s physical education program include: skill development, instruction of sport specific rules, strategies of team and individual sports, physical fitness and cardiovascular development, practical experiences in leadership, teamwork, and sportsmanship, and development of a positive self-image in a safe, structured environment.
+The goals of St. Paul’s physical education and health program include: skill development, instruction of sport specific rules, strategies of team and individual sports, physical fitness and cardiovascular development, practical experiences in leadership, teamwork, and sportsmanship, and social/emotional development of a positive Christian self-image in a safe, structured environment.
 Expectations include participation in all games and activities, respect for peers and instructors, proper care of equipment, and cooperation.
 The P.E. program is designed to enable each child to achieve success while developing an interest in lifelong physical activity.
 Participation in P.E. for students with medical problems or physical limitations will be modified as needed.
 Children in grades 7/8 will also receive certification in CPR and the use of the AED taught by qualified instructors as part of the overall P.E. curriculum.
 To review St. Paul’s academic standards in the area of Physical Education, click here.

 St. Paul Lutheran School recognizes the value of recess for all students in grades K-8.
 Recess provides a mental break from academic studies and promotes physical fitness.
 The following recess guidelines have been established to promote student safety: